preignition/program-user-guide/faq/introduction-to-faq/why-and-how-do-we-collect-data.md

 We are a digital services company offering online survey solutions.
 Therefore our core business is built around collecting data, keeping it safe and putting it to work.
 We treat your data and your Respondent's data with great care.

 You can read our [Terms of Use](https://accessiblesurveys.com/home/terms) to get a detailed understanding on how we handle data privacy and security issues.
-Our [Privacy Policy ](https://accessiblesurveys.com/home/terms)explains in detail why and how we collect data from our Customers, Respondents, and Visitors, how we use it, and how long we keep it.
+Our [Privacy Policy](https://accessiblesurveys.com/home/terms)explains in detail why and how we collect data from our Customers, Respondents, and Visitors, how we use it, and how long we keep it.

 In this page, we provide the same information as covered in our Privacy Policy, but written in a shorter and easier-to-understand way and focusing on data we collect from our Customers.